Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Powerful automations save real time Steeper learning curve

-200+ integrations Free plan is too limited for actual teams
+200+ integrations Free plan is too limited for real teams

 Strong reporting and dashboards Can feel overwhelming for simple projects